rilagan/LanguageBridge/README.md

 LanguageBridge
 --------------

-This library provides a familar api (for core classes) for those who are new to objective c, or for those looking for functionality similar to other languages.
+This library provides a familar api (for foundation classes) for those who are new to objective c, or for those looking for functionality similar to other languages.

 Core Classes Supported